newatoms/guides/using-social-media-as-communcation-tool/readme.md

 ## How you could use social media

-Traditional use of social media is to reach and convey a direct message to your target audience: we are selling this, we are doing that, you can find us here.
+Traditional use of social media is to reach and convey a direct message to your target audience, for example: we are selling this, we are doing that, you can find us here.

-Social media is the best way to reach a lot of people, but It is meaningless if there is not an immediate benefit for the receiver, especially if the receiver does not know who you are.
+Social media is the best way to reach a lot of people, but it is meaningless if there is not an immediate benefit for the receiver, especially if the receiver does not know who you are.
 The biggest misunderstand of communication is that people expect a direct return of investment.

-* Expectation: I see something i like, i interact with it.
+* Expectation: I see something I like, I interact with it.
-* Reality: I see something I like but don't specifically and immediately need, I remember it and keep on doing what i'm doing.
+* Reality: I see something I like but don't specifically and immediately need, I might remember it and keep on doing what i'm doing.

-The value of your message to the reader, is the cornerstone of content marketing.
+The value of your message to the reader, is the cornerstone of the effectiveness of your social media use.
 If you try to convey too many meaningless messages, the value of your content stream drops and people stop listening.

 The best use of social media is not only to reach and convey a direct message to your target audience, but also to build and maintain a relationship.

-Building a relationship and broadening your reach is done in the same way: be relevant for your target audience and leave a positive memory in short, give them value.
+Building a relationship and broadening your reach is done in the same way: be relevant for your target audience and leave a positive memory.
+In short, give the reader value for their time.

-Communicate from your beliefs and don't be afraid to share the secrets of the trade.
-The competition will always be different, your clients will never be able to do it as well as you do and the knowledge you share only manifest’s your confidence and capabilities
+A way to do this is to communicate from your beliefs and not being afraid to share the secrets of the trade.
+The competition will always be different, your clients will never be able to do it as well, and the knowledge you share only manifest’s your confidence and capabilities

 ## What do people share?